 Liability: You may be exposed to unwanted liability if the AED should malfunction and is outside of warranty coverage.
 Some manufacturers only provide indemnification for AEDs for the length of the warranty period or for the duration of support.

 Some distributors will offer a limited warranty on used or refurbished AEDs.
 Read the warranty carefully and do not be afraid to ask questions.
 Ask about the condition of the AED you will be buying and request details on the testing these distributors put their used units through prior to reselling.
 Always purchase from a reputable distributor you can trust.
 Keep in mind that going with the least-expensive option may not ultimately be the most budget-friendly or safe choice when it comes to a pre-owned AED.

 Manufacturer Warranty Takeaway: Investigate whether the AED is under warranty, has a limited warranty and has been thoroughly tested.
 Consider possible liability consequences if you’re looking at a unit that’s out of warranty.

 Replacement Accessories and Supplies

 Some manufacturers of older AED models no longer produce the electrode pads or batteries for these units.
 However, you may be able to find accessories for an older AED online from aftermarket companies.
-Be advised when using these non-OEM accessories, there is always the risk of failure during a rescue due to incompatibility.
+Be advised when using accessories not produced by the AED manufacturer, there is always the risk of failure during a rescue due to incompatibility.

 Replacement Supplies Takeaway: It’s possible the AED with third-party electrode pads or batteries might not work in a rescue situation.
 Using non-OEM parts may void the warranty of your AED, and may leave you open to liability issues.
 Manufacturers deliberately discourage using third-party parts.